Deepen Your Understanding of Human Behavior and Prepare to Help Others with the Psychology Major

 - You have strong communication skills.

-Azusa Pacific also offers a bachelor’s completion program in psychology at the High Desert and Murrieta regional campuses.
+Azusa Pacific also offers a bachelor’s completion program in psychology at the High Desert, Inland Empire, Murrieta, and San Diego regional campuses.
 This program is designed for transfer students who have at least 30 units.